Skip to contents

 Variants of convex nondominated sets

 A popular way to generate a convex nondominated set is to translate the negative orthant of the hyper-sphere to the unit hyper-cube (convex-sphere).
 However, there are other possible convex sets with different properties.
-For example the method convex-simplex applies a non-linear transformation to a concave-sphere set, resulting in a convex transformation of the standard simplex.
+For example the method convex-simplex squares the points generated by method simplex, resulting in a convex transformation of the standard simplex.

 First, let’s define a few functions useful for plotting: